-“Smales is nostalgic and we have a special place in people’s lives,” she said.
+“Smales is nostalgic and we have a special place in people’s lives,” she said in June when the mobile bakery was announced.
 “We’ll be able to do fresh, hot pretzels in six or seven minutes.”

 Smales, located at 210 Xenia Ave. in Dayton, has a long history in the Gem City.